lvitters/rauschen/README.md

 ## screenshots

 At a set interval, *RAUSCHEN* will create a new thread in order to save the display buffer as a screenshot, with a timestamp in its file name.
-If the screenshot folder exceeds a set number of screenshot, the oldest one will be deleted.
+If the screenshot folder (**'temp'**) exceeds a set number of screenshot, the oldest one will be deleted.

 ## controls